History of PlayStation in Timeline

 March 2019: PlayStation Vita Discontinuation

-In March 2019, Sony discontinued the PlayStation Vita, stating a shift away from portable consoles.
+In March 2019, the PlayStation Vita was discontinued.
+SIE president Jim Ryan said they have moved away from portable consoles.

 Sony Playstation Vita Wi-Fi 2000 Series with Silicone Joystick Covers and AC Adapter Cable (Piano Black) (Renewed)